-- 1. Budgets: The SUBRECIPIENT will submit a detailed AGREEMENT budget of a form and content prescribed by the CITY for approval by the CITY.
-The CITY and the SUBRECIPIENT may agree to revise the budget from time to time in accordance with existing CITY policies. - 2.
-Program Income: The SUBRECIPIENT shall report (annually) all program income as defined at 24 CFR 570.500(a) generated by activities carried out with CDBG funds made available under this AGREEMENT.
+- 1..
+Program Income: The SUBRECIPIENT shall report (quarterly) all program income as defined at 24 CFR 570.500(a) generated by activities carried out with CDBG funds made available under this AGREEMENT.
 The use of program income by the SUBRECIPIENT shall comply with the requirements set forth at 24 CFR 570.504.
-By way of further limitations, the SUBRECIPIENT may use such income during the AGREEMENT period for activities permitted under this AGREEMENT and shall reduce requests for additional funds by the amount of any such program income balances on hand.
+By way of further limitations, the SUBRECIPIENT may use such income during the AGREEMENT period for activities permitted under this AGREEMENT.
 All unused program income shall be returned to the CITY at the end of the AGREEMENT period.
-Any interest earned on cash advances from the U.S. Treasury and from funds held in a revolving fund account is not program income and shall be remitted promptly to the CITY. - 3.
+Any interest earned on cash advances from the U.S. Treasury and from funds held in a revolving fund account is not program income and shall be remitted promptly to the CITY. - 2.
 Progress Reports: The SUBRECIPIENT shall submit regular Progress Reports to the CITY in the form, content, and frequency as required by the CITY.